AhmedBabaAlweimine/SoftwareAssessmentTask/README.md

-# IT Support Ticket System with spring boot and swing UI:
+# IT Support Ticket System with spring boot,Oracle,Docker and Swing UI:

 ## this project aim to develop a simple ticket management application that allows employees to report and track IT issues.